 Consumer Direct hosts an Attendant Directory on their website as a tool to help connect potential Attendants with Members.
-You can access this directory at http://consumerdirectco.com and click on "CDASS Directory."
+You can access this directory at https://directory.consumerdirectco.com/Home

 12. Q: What liability does a Member have when being an employer?